Mark's story – from Birthright Client to Birthright Social Worker

 “Rather than being so bitter, I went through a process of thinking about how I could help others.
 I started with some guys who were going through what I had been through, but I soon realised that without some form of training I was sometimes doing more damage than good.”

-It was Megan who encouraged Mark to become a qualified social worker.
+It was Megan, a Birthright Social Worker, who encouraged Mark to study to become a qualified social worker.